-In 2006, he joined the Department of Mathematics & Statistics at Boston University, where he is currently an associate professor and associate director of the Program in Statistics.
+In 2006, he joined the Department of Mathematics and Statistics at Boston University, where he is currently an associate professor and associate director of the Program in Statistics.
 He received an NSF CAREER award in 2007.
 His research focuses on developing mathematical and statistical methods to analyze neural spiking activity, integrating methodologies related to model identification, statistical inference, signal processing and stochastic estimation and control.